mmysen/app-i18n/en/_legal.md

 <br/>
 ### Editor

-This website https://www.inmemori.com is the property of Rest In Peace SAS, (The "Editor").
+This website https://www.inmemori.com is the property of InMemori SAS, (The "Editor").

 Pursuant to intellectual property laws, any use, representation, or reproduction, wholly or in part, of this website without prior and express consent of the Editor is strictly prohibited.